trofi/trofi.github.io.gen/posts/272-peeking-at-stale-nixpkgs-packages.md

 ```

 You should be able to come up with a more reasonable query.

-The above quary is not distribution-specific: you can swap
+The above query is not distribution-specific: you can swap
-`nix_unstalble` for your distro of choice to fish for things you care
+`nix_unstable` for your distro of choice to fish for things you care
 about.
 Or you can use web UI to skim through the same data:
 <https://repology.org/projects/?inrepo=nix_unstable&outdated=1>.
 Web UI is not very handy to grep through as it takes multiple pages.

 ## On derivations